iimez/lllms/README.md

 - [x] Support preloading instances with context, like a long system message or few shot examples
 - [ ] Document function call handler usage
 - [ ] Nicer grammar api / loading
-- [ ] Tests for request cancellation and timeouts
+- [ ] Better support for cancellation and timeouts
 - [ ] Improve tests for embeddings
 - [ ] A mock engine implementing for testing and examples / Allow user to customize engine implementations
 - [ ] Logprobs support